intj-t/intj-t/README.md

 <a href="https://www.newscientist.com/article/mg15621052-800-radio-head-the-brain-has-its-own-fm-receiver/">Radio head – The brain has its own FM receiver</a>

+<a href="https://academic.oup.com/gbe/article/8/3/607/2574116">Evolutionary Relationships among Extinct and Extant Sloths: The Evidence of Mitogenomes and Retroviruses</a>

+<a href="https://www.nature.com/articles/ng949z">New genes involved in cancer identified by retroviral tagging</a>

 <a href="https://www.youtube.com/watch?v=hWSgH8ytLJI">Paul Allen's Yacht</a>

 <a href="https://github.com/jonathanchapmanmoore/UWA">My University of Washington Gift</a>